Alan Rusbridger: Appointment and early years

 Rusbridger was appointed as the editor of The Guardian by the Scott Trust in late January 1995 after a decisive vote of the National Union of Journalists chapel, management and trustees in an electoral college.

 As editor, he defended the paper against a number of high-profile defamation suits, including those from the Police Federation and the Conservative MPs, Neil Hamilton and Jonathan Aitken.
-In the case involving Hamilton and the lobbyist Ian Greer, he said: "They weren’t going to fight us in the court so they tried to do it through the TV studio."
+In the case involving Hamilton and the lobbyist Ian Greer, he said: "They weren't going to fight us in the court so they tried to do it through the TV studio."
 Rusbridger countered them by being available for TV interviews over three days to ensure that their version of events did not gain precedence.
 Hamilton's case collapsed shortly before a court hearing, while Aitken was demonstrated to have perjured himself, and served a prison sentence as a result.

 Seen early in his editorship as a modernising new broom, he commented in June 1997 shortly after the election of Tony Blair's first New Labour government that the "old" Guardian: "opposed lots of things the Tories did which we'd now think weren't terribly bad in retrospect ...
 I mean, a lot of the trade union stuff doesn't seem as horrendous now as it seemed at the time."
 From around 1997, he oversaw the launch and development of the newspaper's website, initially known as Guardian Unlimited.

 Berliner, digital and corporate

 In September 2005, The Guardian responded to the tabloid re-launches of The Times and The Independent by moving from a broadsheet format to the "Berliner" format, which is common in the rest of Europe.
 The print edition of the newspaper still accounted for about 75% of the company's revenue around 2012.
 In a profile of Rusbridger though, published in the New Statesman at the end of May 2012, former newspaper editor Peter Wilby cast doubt on whether Rusbridger's enthusiasm for online journalism, freely available without a paywall, and the large amount of money invested by the group, would ever gain a return or ensure the long-term survival of the newspaper.

 Until May 2016, he was a member of the board of Guardian News and Media, of the main board of the Guardian Media Group and of the Scott Trust, which owns The Guardian and The Observer, of which he was executive editor.
-Rusbridger received £471,000 in pay and benefits in 2008–2009, but then volunteered to a series of pay cuts, bringing his revenue to £395,000 in fiscal year 2012.
+Rusbridger received £471,000 in pay and benefits in 2008–2009, but then volunteered to a series of pay cuts, bringing his revenue to £395,000 in the fiscal year 2012.

 He expanded the publishing bases of the paper, opening American and Australian editions.